moehrem/tetraControl/README.md

 The **tetraControl** integration allows you to connect and monitor TETRA radios (e.g., Motorola devices) via serial interface in [Home Assistant](https://www.home-assistant.io/).
 It provides real-time sensor data such as device status, location, and error messages.

 > This integration is NOT able to decode encrypted TETRA radio messages.
-You still need to have legal access to any source of decrypted data via a suitable hardware device.
+You need to have legal access to any source of decrypted data via a suitable hardware device.

 ATTENTION: The integration is in an early stage of development.
 Its neither feature complete nor polished or even fully tested.
 Thus please be aware of bugs.
 If you find one, I would be happy to receive an [issue](https://github.com/moehrem/tetraControl/issues).
 Many thanks!

 ## Features
 - Automatic detection and configuration of supported TETRA radios
 - Real-time status, location, and error reporting via Home Assistant sensors
 - Robust serial connection management with automatic reconnection
-- Support for Motorola radios (extendable for other manufacturers)
-- Based on ETSI EN 300 392-5 V2.5.1 (2016-10), ETSI EN 300 392-2 V3.8.1 (2016-08)
+- Based on ETSI EN 300 392‑5 V2.7.1 (April 2020)

+## Supported manufacturers
+According to ETSI-Standard each manufacturer is free to offer own data structures within specific limits.
+Thus data handling within the integration is specific to each manufacturer.
+As of now the following manufacturers are supportes:
+- Motorola

+We plan to support in the future:
+- Sepura

+If you know how to handle data from other manufacturers or you are able to supply documentation, please contact us.
+Many thanks!

 ## Installation